bndarendeli/kotil-lab-website/content/authors/esraozgeasan/_index.md

   - Researchers
 ---

 Esra Ozge ASAN is a MSc student at Yildiz Technical University.
-Her research role in this group is mathematical modeling for epidemiology.
+Her research role in this group is mathematical modeling in epidemiology.